Paingouin/ModernCPPSeed/README.md

 * name our project
 * read the Global Options
 * launch Conan
-* read the others CmakeLists.txt (the one of our batches/libraries)
+* read the others CmakeLists.txt (the one of our Executables/libraries)
   * First it will read the CmakeList.txt inside the folder Libraries
-  * Then it will read the CmakeList.txt inside the folder Batches
+  * Then it will read the CmakeList.txt inside the folder Executables

 Here's a schema of the structure of the model :